Destinations

 Sevettijärvi & Näätämö

-Näätämö and Sevettijärvi sit in the northeasternmost corner of Finnish Lapland, where the wilderness stretches further than the eye can see and quiet roads lead to true tranquillity.
+Näätämö is a wilderness village near the Arctic Ocean and Sevettijärvi is the Skolt Sámi heartland.
+They sit in the northeasternmost corner of Finnish Lapland, where the wilderness stretches further than the eye can see and quiet roads lead to true tranquillity.
 These villages offer a rare opportunity to experience life in one of the most remote, culturally rich, and vast areas of the North.

 Read more